shuber/vim-promiscuous/README.md

 If you're using [tmux](https://tmux.github.io/) then your status line will automatically refresh when `:Promiscuous` checks out a branch.
 This is very convenient when you display [git information in your status line](https://github.com/shuber/tmux-git).

+By default, if calling `:Promiscuous new-branch-name` with a not existing branch, Promiscuous will create that branch as if you executed `git checkout new-branch-name`.
+An option allows you to execute instead `git checkout -b new-branch-name origin/master` and even `git fetch; git checkout -b new-branch-name origin/master`.

 Similar projects:

 * http://www.eclipse.org/mylyn/